 - Open the first image in Preview.

 - Select the whole picture and copy it.

-- Go to Edit->Size and adjust the width so it matches the sum of the width of both images.
+- Go to Edit the Size and adjust the width to match the sum of both images' width.

 - Paste the copy of the first image.

 - Open the second image and copy it.

 - Paste it inside the first image and save the result.